tanushreed72/British_Airways_Data_Science/README.md

 ## Overview

-This repository contains both tasks from the **British Airways Data Science Job Simulation** on [Forage](https://www.theforage.com/).
+This repository contains both tasks from the **British Airways Data Science Job Simulation** on [Forage].
 Each task tackles a different real-world business problem using a different analytical approach.

 | | Task 1 | Task 2 |
 |---|---|---|